-Healthy Relationships [3.3.HR]
+Healthy Relationships [5.3.HR]

-Identify characteristics of healthy relationships with a variety of individuals (i.e., family, peers, trusted adults, teachers).
+Identify characteristics of healthy and unhealthy relationships with a variety of individuals (i.e., family, peers, trusted adults, teachers).
+[HE; SE]

-Define and demonstrate ways to respect personal boundaries including physical, verbal, sexual, and emotional boundaries and how to respond if those boundaries are violated.
+Define and demonstrate ways to determine and respect the boundaries of self and others.
+[HPE; SE]

 Demonstrate strategies for addressing one’s own feelings and the feelings and perspectives of others in order to support positive relationships.
+[HPE; SE]

+Differentiate between conflict and bullying, and articulate the importance of the difference to avoid escalating conflicts into bullying or violence.
+[HE; SE]

+Identify and respond to bullying situations in a variety of settings.
+[HPE; SE]

+Identify and practice non-violent communication skills.
+[HPE, SE]

+Identify and practice conflict prevention, management and resolution strategies.
+[HPE; SE]

 Describe how personal experiences, peers, family, media, society, community, and culture influence ways people interact in relationships and social situations.
+[HPE; SE]

+Describe the differences between assigned sex at birth and gender identity and explain how one’s outward appearance and behavior does not define one’s gender identity or sexual orientation.
+[HE; SE]

+Describe a range of ways people may express their gender and that some people’s gender identity (how they think about themselves) matches others’ expectations about what their bodies look like on the outside and others do not.
+[HPE; SE]

-Describe ways that stereotypes, perceived stereotypes, prejudice, discrimination, inequality and injustice can impact relationships, and demonstrate strategies to address these factors.Differentiate between conflict and bullying, and articulate the importance of the difference to avoid escalating conflicts into bullying or violence.
+Describe ways that stereotypes, perceived stereotypes, prejudice, discrimination, inequality and injustice can impact relationships, and demonstrate strategies to address these factors.
+[HPE; SE]

-Identify and practice non-violent conflict resolution strategies.

-Mental and Emotional Health [3.3.MH]
+Mental and Emotional Health [5.3.MH]

-Develop an awareness that emotions may be expressed in different ways (e.g., through body language, intensity of expression) by various groups and in different cultures.Explain the importance of talking with friends, parents, guardians or other trusted adults about feelings and emotions.
-Demonstrate how to ask for assistance with mental health questions, issues or concerns (e.g., challenges with friends, feeling anxious).Demonstrate how to discuss mental health and mental illness in culturally responsive ways and ways that reduce stigma.
+Develop an awareness that emotions may be expressed in different ways (e.g., through body language, intensity of expression) by various groups and in different cultures.
+[HPE; SE]

+Explain the importance of talking with friends, parents, guardians or other trusted adults about feelings and emotions.
+[HPE; SE]

+Demonstrate how to ask for assistance with mental health questions, issues or concerns (e.g., challenges with friends, feeling anxious).
+[HE; SE]

+Demonstrate how to discuss mental health and mental health conditions in culturally responsive ways and in ways that reduce stigma.
+[HE; SE]

+Identify signs and symptoms of mental distress in self and others, and how to get help for self or others.
+[HE; SE]

-Physical Activity and Fitness [3.3.PF]
+Physical Activity and Fitness [5.3.PF]

+Recognizes the role of respectful interactions with others when participating in physical activity.
+[PE; SE]

+Describes why following game rules are important in a physical activity setting.
+[PE]

 Accept, recognize, and actively involve others with both higher and lower skill abilities into physical activities, in and outside of physical education, and group projects.

-Respectfully give and accept peer feedback (e.g., peer assessments, during activities or game play).
+[PE; SE]

+Respectfully accepts and implements feedback from the teacher when prompted.
+[PE; SE]

+Uses communication skills to negotiate roles and responsibilities and to provide peer feedback in a physical activity setting.
+[PE; SE]

 Identify and describe social benefits gained from participating in physical activity and sports (e.g., making friends, being on a team, building trust).
+[PE]

 Effectively manage emotions (e.g., anger, frustration, excitement) in a manner respectful to self and others during physical education and in other physical activity settings.
+[PE; SE]

-Demonstrate strategies for working and playing effectively with others in physical education and other physical activity settings.
+Demonstrate strategies for collaborating, working and playing safely and effectively with others, including perspective taking, in physical education and other physical activity settings.
+[PE; SE]

+Identify opportunities and safe places for physical activity outside of school.
+[HPE]

+Describe the benefits of movement and being physically active, especially with others, on physical, social and emotional health.
+[HPE]

-Substance Use and Misuse [3.3.SU]
+Substance Use and Misuse [5.3.SU]